druimalban/ukclimate/README.md

 21 October, 2019: Parser works for most of the datasets, it's clear where they fail.
 Please help if you can!
 The parser is fast and it won't parse a given file if it's already parsed.
 However, caching of the results doesn't really work in the same way that we've cached downloaded files.
 I don't think there's much point implementing it in the same way because it doesn't provide much work anyway.
 I don't have the time to write a better cachingmechanism.
 What works:

+Note: make sure `~/.ukclimate/data` is a real directory with sites.json in it.
+You can make a symbolic link to the path of `contrib` in the source directory for instance.

 -----

 The Met Office provides a number of datasets for public benefit.
 These largely relate to a number of historical measurements at various sites around the UK.